• Re-accreditation 28 November 2017

 Renewal of course accreditation

-Report on renewal of accreditation of two higher education courses of study offered by Melbourne Polytechnic.
+Report on renewal of accreditation of one higher education course of study offered by Canberra Institute of Technology

-A delegate of TEQSA has renewed the accreditation, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), of the following higher education courses of study offered by Melbourne Polytechnic for a period of four years from the date of decision:
+TEQSA has determined, under Section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to renew accreditation of the following higher education course of study offered by Canberra Institute of Technology for a period of seven years until 13 February 2022:

 Main Reasons for the Decision